unshiftio/recovery/README.md

 - `max` Maximum reconnection delay.
 Defaults to `Infinity`.
 - `min` Minimum reconnection delay.
 Defaults to `500 ms`.
-- `retries` Maximum amount retries after this we will emit an `reconnect failed` event.
+- `retries` Maximum amount of retries.
+After this we will emit a `reconnect failed` event.
 Defaults to `10`.
 - `reconnect timeout` Time you have to reconnect to the server.
-If it takes longer than the specified value we will emit an `reconnect timeout` event and schedule another reconnection attempt.
+If it takes longer than the specified value we will emit a `reconnect timeout` event and schedule another reconnection attempt.
 Defaults to `30 seconds`.
 - `factor` Exponential back off factor.
 Defaults to `2`.